gluster/gluster-kubernetes/docs/setup-guide.md

   recommend a default range of 49152-49251 on each host, though you can adjust this to fit your needs.

+ * Each node requires that the `mount.glusterfs` command is available.
+Under all Red Hat-based OSes this command is provided by the `glusterfs-fuse` package.

 If you are not able to deploy a hyper-converged GlusterFS cluster, you must have one running somewhere that the Kubernetes nodes can access.
 The above requirements still apply for any pre-existing GlusterFS cluster.